Looks Unfamiliar: Toby Hadoke – I Don’t Remember Birthdays But I Remember Weird ITV Love Stories

 You can find the story behind the Strike It Rich! theme single in Top Of The Box, the story behind every single released by BBC Records And Tapes.
 Top Of The Box is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
-No I will not try drinking it out of one of those geometrically ridiculous Odduns mugs.
+No I will not try drinking it out of one of those ridiculously geometrically impractical Odduns mugs.

 Further Listening